 Are NESO working with other system operators and technology OEMs to determine the best practice for updated compliance requirements and test methods?

 Yes, NESO is engaging with different system operators in worldwide and OEMS to understand the best practices.
+The objective of the Compliance Optimization Project is to strengthen the existing compliance process by prioritising customer-centric approaches and enhancing efficiency and coordination among stakeholders.
+Currently, the COP does not encompass the technical elements of the compliance process.

-In the slides the model submissions were linked to EON and FON.
+In the slides the model submissions were linked to EON and ION.
 But is the final model submission linked to FON?

 Yes, NESO cannot release FON until all the technical requirements, including final model submission, can be met.